-The delay step allows you to explicitly pause the workflows' execution for a set period of time.
+The delay step allows you to explicitly pause the workflow’s execution for a set period of time.

 Common cron examples:

-To illustrate; we’ve just received a new client that requested a series of deadlines where they would like to see the current progress.
+To illustrate; you have just received a new client that requested a series of deadlines where they would like to see the current progress.
 We could define a scheduled workflow that is executed at each one of the timestamps.
 The workflow would aggregate all of the completed tickets into an email and send it off to the client.

 Timestamps are defined in the ISO 8601,